-- Also, if you are lying by side, use an extra pillow to elevate your head.
+- Also, if you are lying by the side, use an extra pillow to elevate your head.

 If you feel breathless by being in the same position for long, shift your position to breathe easily.
-You may stand up straight as it will relieve pressure on your diaphragm.
+You may stand up straight as it might relieve pressure on your diaphragm.

-Listen to your body’s signals and rest whenever you feel like relaxing.
+It is advised to listen to your body’s signals and rest whenever you feel like relaxing.
 When you feel out of breath, try to relax.
-Just stop from what you are doing and take a few deep breaths until you start feeling better.
-Give a break of about 20 minutes and then resume your activity.
+Just stop what you are doing and take a few deep breaths until you start feeling better.
+Take a break of about 20 minutes and then resume your activity.

 - Inhale deeply while raising your arms upwards and sides.